hkgonebad/chlorofill/README.md

-# ChloroFill - A Vue Recipe
+# ChloroFill - A Vue Recipe (No Bun intended)

-A modern recipe showcase website built with Vue.js 3, Vite, and Bootstrap 5, utilizing TheMealDB API for recipe data and demonstrating Amazon Affiliate link integration.
+A modern, mobile first recipe showcase app built with Vue.js 3, Vite, and Bootstrap 5, utilizing TheMealDB API for recipe data and demonstrating Amazon Affiliate link integration.

-**Live Demo:** [Link to your GitHub Pages deployment URL]

 ## Overview